 Third, the elections process is different.
 In general, Texas election law requires The Woodlands Township to establish a polling place within each of its election precincts.
 One exception to this requirement is that a polling place may be established outside of an election precinct if the authority calling the election participates in a joint election.

 Montgomery County routinely runs joint elections and residents that live in the Montgomery County portion of The Woodlands Township are able to vote on Township and other matters at their county polling place.
-Unfortunately, Harris County only runs a joint election if Harris County itself calls and conducts an election, which is a rare occasion.
-This means that in most cases the residents of The Village of Creekside Park will vote on Township matters at a polling place within The Village of Creekside Park, as required by law.
+Harris County only runs a joint election if Harris County itself calls and conducts an election.
+When The Woodlands Township participates in a joint election with Harris County, all polling hours and locations are designated by the County and may differ from the polling hours in Montgomery County.